SQL Execution Plan Details

 - Streaming(type: REDISTRIBUTE): Data is redistributed to all the DNs based on selected columns.

 - Streaming(type: BROADCAST): Data on the current DN is broadcast to other DNs.

-- E-rows: indicates the number of rows estimated by each operator.
+- E-rows: number of output rows estimated by each operator

-- E-width: indicates the estimated width of tuples provided by each operator.
+- E-width: estimated width of an output tuple of each operator

-- E-costs: indicates the execution cost estimated by each operator.
+- E-costs: execution cost estimated by each operator.